Doxense/foundationdb-dotnet-client/README.md

 Please refer to http://foundationdb.com/documentation/ to get an overview on the FoundationDB API, if you haven't already.

-This .NET binding as been modeled to be as close as possible to the other bindings (Python especially), while still having a '.NET' style API.
+This .NET binding has been modeled to be as close as possible to the other bindings (Python especially), while still having a '.NET' style API.

 There were a few design goals, that you may agree with or not:
 * Reducing the need to allocate byte[] as much as possible.
 To achieve that, I'm using a 'Slice' struct that is a glorified `ArraySegment<byte>`.
 All allocations made during a request try to use a single underlying byte[] array, and split it into several chunks.